munificent/craftinginterpreters/book/classes.md

 When we evaluate the `.` expression in `cake.taste`, we create a new environment that binds `this` to the object the method is accessed from (here, `cake`).
-Then we make a *new* LoxFunction with the same code as the original one, except now it's using that new environment as its closure:
+Then we make a *new* LoxFunction with the same code as the original one but using that new environment as its closure:

 <img src="image/classes/bound-method.png" alt="The new closure that binds 'this'." />